matf-racunarska-grafika/matf-racunarska-grafika.github.io/README.md

 "Give someone state and they'll have a bug one day, but teach them how to represent state in two separate locations that have to be kept in sync and they'll have bugs for a lifetime." [-ryg](https://twitter.com/rygorous/status/1507178315886444544)

 ## Aprilski rok
-Drage koleginice i kolege,
+Projekte za aprilski rok možete prijaviti preko sledeće [forme](https://forms.gle/RZBuzHhdUDQ1uPug9).
-Ispit će biti održan 22.04. s' obzirom da se dana 23.04. održava Beogradski maraton.
-Hvala kolegi Đorđu Mariću na brzom obaveštenju.
+Prijava će biti otvorena do 17.04. u 18:00.

-Tačnu satnicu ispita objavićemo barem nedelju dana pre ispita.
+Ispit će biti održan u subotu 22.04.
+Tačan termin biće naknadno objavljen.

 ## Termin ispita Jan2